markuched13/markuched13.github.io/posts/bof/chall.md

 3. Craft the exploit
 ```

-Now lets hope on to gdb to get the offset
+Now lets hop on to gdb to get the offset

 I'll set a breakpoint immediately after the call to get and run it giving `1234567890` as input